orengoreng/passwordreset-demo/READ.md

 ```
 refer to the `application.properties` for the h2db access.

+Check the `data.sql` for initial data loaded in application startup.

 ## Integrating with PasswordReset event

 * To track event such as change of password, the app uses [ApplicationEvent](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/ApplicationEvent.html) of Spring to support Publisher to Listener notification to extend integration to other classes.